define42/gitlab-runner-virt-plugin/README.md

   [runners.docker]
     image = "alpine:3.20"
     pull_policy = "if-not-present"
-    # privileged and socket mount is safe and secure because each job runs in a
+    # privileged mode and the Docker socket mount apply inside the guest VM.
-    # dedicated VM and, with max_use_count = 1, the VM is deleted after the
+    # With capacity_per_instance = 1 and max_use_count = 1, each job gets a
-    # job completes.
+    # fresh sandbox VM that is deleted after the job completes.
     privileged = true
     volumes = ["/var/run/docker.sock:/var/run/docker.sock"]